Adaptive Conformal Prediction for Quantum Machine Learning: Adaptive Quantum Conformal Prediction

 \subsection{AQCP Algorithm}

-AQCP operates in an online testing setting where the miscoverage level is dynamically adjusted based on the observed coverage of prediction sets.
+AQCP operates in an online testing setting where the miscoverage level is dynamically adjusted according to observed empirical coverage.
+As a result, it assumes that the response associated with each test point is revealed before the subsequent test point is processed.

 Starting with an initial calibration set $\mathcal{D}_{\text{cal}}$ of size $n$ (see Section~\ref{sec:CP_back}), the algorithm processes test points sequentially.
-At the $i^\text{th}$ test point, AQCP: constructs a prediction set ${C}(X_{n+i})\subseteq\mathcal Y$ using the current miscoverage level $\alpha_i$, observes whether the true label $Y_{n+i}$ falls within this set, updates the miscoverage level to $\alpha_{i+1}$ based on the outcome, and appends the calibration set with the newly observed point $(X_{n+i}, Y_{n+i})$ to inform future prediction sets.
+At the $i^\text{th}$ test point, AQCP: constructs a prediction set $C_i(X_{n+i})\subseteq\mathcal Y$ using the current miscoverage level $\alpha_i$, observes whether the true label $Y_{n+i}$ falls within this set, updates the miscoverage level to $\alpha_{i+1}$ based on the outcome, and appends the newly observed point $(X_{n+i}, Y_{n+i})$ to the calibration set to inform future prediction sets.
 This feedback mechanism allows the algorithm to adapt to shifts in the score distribution without making assumptions about the nature of the shift.